sdarwin/website-v2/docs/development_setup_notes.md

 ## Development Setup Notes

 The procedure to configure a development environment is mainly covered in the top-level README.md.
-This document will contain more details about installing prerequisites: Just, Python 3.11, Docker, and Docker Compose.
+This document will contain more details about installing prerequisites: Just, Python, Docker, and Docker Compose.

 - [Development Setup Notes](#development-setup-notes)
 - [Windows](#windows)